iotaledger/hub/docs/hip/001-sign_bundle.md

   INVALID_AUTHENTICATION;
 }

-message GetAddressSecretRequest {
+message SignBundleRequest {
-  // The Hub-owned IOTA address that should be accessed. string address = 1;
+  // The Hub-owned IOTA address that should be signed. (without checksum) string address = 1;
+  // The bundle hash that should be signed. string bundleHash = 2;
-  // Authentication payload
+  // Authentication token
-  string authentication = 2;
+  string authentication = 3;
 }

-message GetAddressSecretResponse {
+message SignBundleReply {
-  // The address' seed
+  // The computed signature
-  string seed = 1;
+  string signature = 1;
 }

 service Hub {
-  // Reveals the seed for a given user address. rpc GetAddressSecret(GetAddressSecretRequest) returns GetAddressSecretResponse);
+  // Reveals the seed for a given user address. rpc SignBundle(SignBundleRequest) returns SignBundleResponse);
 }
 ```

 Internally, the call will:
 1. Check that address was used in sweep before.
 2. Verify authentication token.
-3. Mark (address, authentication token) as used.
-3. Calculate & return seed
+3. Calculate & return signature

 If an exchange wants to provide a custom audit system integration, they'll need to implement the following interface and register it at startup in their local fork.